 1> if configured to provide assistance information related to logging of measurements for network-side data collection based on loggedDataCollectionAssistanceConfig:

-2> if the buffer reserved for the logging of radio measurements for network-side data collection has become full; or
+2> if the memory reserved for the logging of radio measurements for network-side data collection has become full; or

 2> if the UE determines that it has entered a low power state; or

-2> if loggedDataCollectionBufferThreshold is included in loggedDataCollectionAssistanceConfig and the amount of logged data related to radio measurements for network-side data collection has become equal to or above the loggedDataCollectionBufferThreshold:
+2> if loggedDataCollectionMemoryThreshold is included in loggedDataCollectionAssistanceConfig and the amount of logged data related to radio measurements for network-side data collection has become equal to or above the loggedDataCollectionMemoryThreshold:

 3> initiate transmission of the UEAssistanceInformation message in accordance with 5.7.4.3 to provide assistance information related to logging of measurements for network-side data collection.

-NOTE 6: It is up to UE implementation how to determine a low power state and how to determine whether the buffer threshold is reached or if the buffer is full.
+NOTE 6: It is up to UE implementation how to determine a low power state and how to determine whether the memory threshold is reached or if the memory is full.

 1> if configured to provide location information for assisted SMTC configuration in RRC_CONNECTED state: